 MED: Talent switches the setting to Peak tension mode, and either resets the meter or points to the reset button.

-Begin the test by reaching into the cage and grabbing the tail of the mouse.
-Move the mouse horizontally toward the grid.
-Check that the mouse grasps the grid tightly with both forepaws.
+Let each mouse pull three times in a row.
+Grab the mouse by the tail and move it horizontally toward the grid.
+Check that the mouse grasps the grid tightly with both forepaws and pull to break its grasp.

 MED: Talent reaches into cage, grabs a mouse by the tail, and removes the mouse from the cage (do several takes, this will be reused)